The UC Santa Cruz Genomics Institute leads a variety of efforts that revolutionize our understanding of health and nature.

 The UC Santa Cruz Genomics Institute provides framework for the next great leap in genomics.
 We unlock the world’s genomic information in hopes of developing targeted disease treatment.
-Currently, UCSC Genomics Institute is moving into clinical settings for treatments and diagnostics of illnesses.

 The Global Alliance for Genomics and Health (GA4GH) is an international effort to undertake, share, and standardize the secure and ethical sharing of genomic information.
 GA4GH strives for the betterment of global health outcomes.

 The Treehouse Childhood Cancer Initiative was established to analyze genomic data of children with cancer with the use of large sets of data for pediatric and adult cancers.
 This allows researchers to identify situations where an available drug can be predicted to work for a specific patient’s tumor.

 Treehouse promotes the sharing of pediatric cancer genomic data.
 In addition, they support the translation from these findings into the clinical setting.
 Cofounded by Dr. Olena Morozova, a researcher at the Genomics Institute, the Initiative has grown rapidly and recently received a major grant from St. Baldrick’s Foundation.

 We are developing the BRCA Exchange– a comprehensive and global data location to track variation within the BRCA genes.
 The database also aims to collect individual-level evidence for specific classification.
 The scientific and medical communities have a tremendous and urgent need for such a comprehensive library of varying data.

 The human genome variation map is a genome graph for the leukocyte receptor complex built from 30 concealed human haplotypes.
 In 2000, UC Santa Cruz researchers posted the first draft of the human genome on the internet.
 Since then, the current model of human genetics has not changed…